 Military and Emergency Services Health Australia was originally established as Foundation Daw Park in 1995.
 It was founded by veterans to raise funds for medical research and patient care facilities at the Repatriation General Hospital (RGH) in Adelaide.

 Renamed as The Repat Foundation

 In early 2015, the South Australian Government announced its intention to close the Repatriation General Hospital.
-After careful consideration by the Board, a partnership with The Hospital Research Foundation Group was formed to build on The Repat Foundation’s formidable legacy of supporting health and wellbeing research and programs for veterans’, emergency service personnel and their families.
+After careful consideration by the Board, a partnership with The Hospital Research Foundation Group was formed to build on The Repat Foundation’s formidable legacy of supporting health and wellbeing research and programs for veterans.

 The Road Home

-The Road Home was recently reborn as Military and Emergency Services Health Australia (MESHA).
-The team focuses on the design and delivery of high-quality research and programs that have an immediate and long-term impact on the mental health and wellbeing of current and former military and emergency service personnel, as well as their families.
+The Road Home was than reborn as Military and Emergency Health Australia (MESHA).
+The team focuses on the design and delivery of high quality research and programs that have an immediate and long-term impact on the mental health and wellbeing of current and former military and emergency service personnel, as well as their families.